Bankruptcy fraud: how to recognise and prevent it

 Take action against bankruptcy fraud

 Do you suspect that your company is a victim of bankruptcy fraud?
-Report this to the Fraud Helpdesk and contact the curator.
-The curator will report the bankruptcy fraud to the Central Bankruptcy Fraud Reporting Point.
+Report this to the Fraud Helpdesk and contact the bankruptcy trustee.
+The trustee will report the bankruptcy fraud to the Central Bankruptcy Fraud Reporting Point.

-Share the information you have about the bankrupt entrepreneur who still owes you money, also called the debtor, with the curator.
+Share the information you have about the bankrupt entrepreneur, also called the debtor, with the trustee.
 They assess whether there has been obvious mismanagement by the debtor.
-If this is the case, the curator will reclaim the entire bankruptcy deficit, which is the proceeds minus the debts, from the bankrupt entrepreneur.
-The curator may also reverse transactions of the debtor that are detrimental to creditors.
+If this is the case, the trustee can reclaim part of or the entire bankruptcy deficit from the bankrupt entrepreneur.
+They have to pay this, for example from their personal assets.
+The bankruptcy deficit is the total amount of debts and bankruptcy costs, minus any proceeds received after the bankruptcy.
+Has the debtor made payments that disadvantage creditors?
+The trustee can reverse these transaction.

-You can prevent fraud if you know who you are doing business with.
-You may suspect that a particular company is bankrupt or is in deferral of payment or liquidation.
+You can prevent problems if you know who you are doing business with.
+You may suspect that a company is bankrupt or has filed for suspension of payment with the court.
 You can check this in the Business Register.
-It contains all Dutch companies, enterprises, and legal forms.
-You can look for a foreign trade partner via a foreign register.
+It contains all Dutch businesses and organisations.
+You can look up information on a foreign trade partner via a foreign register.